 Located in the CUB; venue for campus-wide events such as Snowball, EI lectures, concerts, and Oceanfest, to name a few.

 The Bullet Hole+

 CAB - Campus Activities Board+

-CAB is the student-run organization that plans social events for the campus community; comprised of five main committees: concerts, traditions, special events, coffeehouses, and movie nights.
+CAB is the student-run organization that plans social events for the campus community; comprised of five main committees: live music, traditions, movie nights, late night programming, and special events.